prashanth-2407/Toyota-Safety-Complaint-Analysis/README.md

 <h1>Some interesting insights drawn from the analysis</h1>

- - Number of safety complaints registered against toyota's vehicles from 2020 to 2024
+ - 📅 Number of safety complaints registered against toyota's vehicles from 2020 to 2024
    1. Year 2020: 4485 complaints
    2. Year 2021: 3223 complaints
    3. **Year 2022: 2735 complaints**
    4. **Year 2023: 3079 complaints**
    5. **Year 2024: 4092 complaints**

-<h3>The average Year-over-year increase in complaints from 2022 onwards is approximately 22%</h3>
+<h3>📈 The average Year-over-year increase in complaints from 2022 onwards is approximately 22%</h3>

- - Top 5 vehicle models with highest number of complaints
+ - 🚘 Top 5 vehicle models with highest number of complaints
    1. **RAV: 2499 complaints**
    2. CAMRY: 2150 complaints
    3. HIGHLANDER: 1538 complaints
    4. TACOMA: 1325 complaints
    5. PRIUS: 1303 complaints

-Note: Above data just gives the details of the number of complaints.
+⚠️ Note: Above data just gives the details of the number of complaints.
 Doesn't necessarily say which model is bad as the values are not normalised

- - <h3>Complaints mentioning Crash, Fire, Injury, Death, Medical attention required and police reported</h3>
+ - <h3>🆘 Complaints mentioning Crash, Fire, Injury, Death, Medical attention required and police reported</h3>
-   1. Crash: 1403 complaints
+   1. 💥 Crash: 1403 complaints
-   2. Fire: 307 complaints
+   2. 🔥 Fire: 307 complaints
-   3. Injury: 609 complaints
+   3. 🤕 Injury: 609 complaints
-   4. **Deaths: 21 complaints**
+   4. ⚰️ **Deaths: 21 complaints**
-   5. Medical Attention required: 653 complaints
+   5. 🏥 Medical Attention required: 653 complaints
-   6. Police reported: 954 complaints
+   6. 👮 Police reported: 954 complaints

  - <h3>Highest number of complaints were regisetered in the following cities</h3>
    1. **California: 2766 complaints**